Reviewed: 30th November 2015

 All but three of the 19 businesses owned until recently by Caparo Industries were entered into administration in October with efforts having since been made to find new owners for those operations.

 In recent days, it was announced that a total of 79 jobs in the West Midlands and southern England would be saved after Caparo Testing Technologies was successfully sold out of administration.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.